 Wake Up Call Boss: Boss monsters after the Bran Castle stage stop being vulnerable to stun or freezing, which prevent it from moving.
 Bosses after Yggdrasil become immune to regular silence (target can't use magic) as well, making it more difficult to prevent them from using their more powerful skills against you.

 A far earlier example could be the Hellish Fairy at the end of the first dungeon.
 Up to that point, you could probably just continuously attack and win.
-The Hellish Fairy has a powerful magic attack that targets the entire party.
-If you don't take her down fast, she can easily wipe out your party.
+While she's a rather simple boss if you know what you're doing, The Hellish Fairy has a powerful magic attack that targets the entire party.
+If you don't take her down fast, she can easily wipe out your team.
 She can be taken down quite easily with Scrolls of Vortex, but new players likely won't think of that.

 Weapon of Choice: Nine to choose from, and every character except the hero has his or her favourite: